EMDR Therapy - What is it? How does it work? And what can it do for you?

 Phase 8: The next session begins with phase eight.
 Phase eight consists of examining the progress made thus far.
 The EMDR treatment processes all related historical events, current incidents that elicit distress, and future events that will require different responses.

 There you have it, a quick low down on EMDR therapy.
 We know EMDR can provide rapid treatment effects, and combined with a noted long lasting effect, it’s an amazingly helpful therapeutic technique to use.
-Michael and Lucy will be using EMDR more in their sessions, where it is deemed to be helpful or necessary.
+Michael uses EMDR in his sessions, where it’s helpful or necessary.
 As mentioned, EMDR is especially useful for the treatment of trauma and disorders such as PTSD, as well as events that have seared an unhelpful belief about ourselves into our minds, causing low self-worth, etc..
 So if you’re struggling to find an effective therapy, perhaps it’s time to give EMDR a go.